Steamworks Documentation

 Content Rules

 Remember to obey the content rules when broadcasting on your product page.
-Those rules can be found in the FAQ under the answer to 'What kind of content is restricted?'.
+Please see Livestreaming FAQ for more details.
 Valve may moderate streams that violate these rules, or take other action on offending partner accounts, including termination.